 (I like to think that Newman said, “Because I can never remember which of her three names has the e at the end of it!
 That drives me up the wall!
 I’m not going through that again!”)

 Carole Ann left the show because her character didn’t develop beyond a screaming teenage girl, as she was promised it would.
 But given the chance to make changes to the key cast, the Doctor Who production team chose to stick to type, and replace Susan immediately with another teenage girl.
 And indeed one without parents and one with advanced knowledge of the future.
 Vicki’s almost as unearthly as Susan.
 No wonder Newman couldn’t shake the image of Susan from his mind; the production team were wanting Susan mark II.
-Later on in this season, there’s even a moment one of the Daleks’ killer robots is defeated when it can’t tell that Vicki is a different person to Susan.
+Later on in this season, there’s even a moment when one of the Daleks’ killer robots is defeated when it can’t tell that Vicki is a different person to Susan.

 But Vicki is different to Susan, mainly thanks to Maureen O’Brien’s attempts to bring depth to her character (not something, I suspect, the series’ writers were much worried about).
 She’s more biting than Susan and more likely to voice a different opinion to the other three leads.
 There’s a nice moment in The Romans where she’s following the Doctor round in typical companion style, then she sudden says “See you later”.
 She’s off to follow a lead of her own.
 William Hartnell’s authoritarian Doctor looks shocked.
 It’s like she’s still learning how companions are meant to behave.